On the support of Betti tables of multiparameter persistent homology modules: Introduction

-The main result of this paper delimits, in the space of parameters, the support of the Betti tables of a persistent homology module obtained from a multiparameter sublevel set filtration of measurement functions.
-More precisely, Theorem \ref{thm:supp_xi_m} in Section \ref{sec:support_xi} states that the Betti tables can be nonzero only for parameter values in the closure of the set of entrance grades of critical cells of a discrete gradient vector field consistent with the filtration, where the closure is taken with respect to the least upper bound.
+The results of this paper delimit, in the space of parameters, the support of the Betti tables of a persistent homology module in terms of the entrance grades of cells in the multiparameter filtration.
+Moreover, we study the relation between the dimension of the entered cells and the degree of the persistent homology module on which they impact.
+In our setting, the multiparameter filtration is defined on an abstract cell complex, an object representing in a combinatorial way a chain complex of vector spaces with distinguished bases (Section \ref{subsec:chaincm}).
+To obtain our main results of Sections \ref{sec:free}, \ref{sec:support_xi} and \ref{sec:2param}, the filtration is assumed to be defined via the sublevel sets of measurement functions.
+In such filtrations, also called one-critical in topological data analysis \cite{carlsson2009computing}, every cell has a unique entrance grade (Section \ref{subsec:multipers}).

+From a different perspective, we aim to highlight how prior known results about multigraded resolutions are relevant to the study of multiparamenter persistence, and what can be gained in the context of persistence by integrating them with Morse theory.
+Indeed, the main goal of this paper can be stated also in the language of multigraded commutative algebra, considering $n$-graded modules over the polynomial ring $S\coloneqq \F[x_1,\ldots ,x_n]$.
+An $n$-parameter persistent homology module can be viewed as an $n$-graded $S$-module $V$ which is presented as the homology at the middle term of a sequence $A\xrightarrow{f}B\xrightarrow{g}C$ of $n$-graded $S$-modules with $gf=0$.
+If the $n$-parameter filtration is one-critical, the modules $A$, $B$, and $C$ are free.
+Our goal is to study the Betti tables of $V$ and relate their support with the grades of the generators of the modules $A$, $B$, and $C$.

+In Section \ref{sec:free}, we highlight how multigraded free presentations and resolutions, well-studied in multigraded commutative algebra \cite{miller2005combinatorial,peeva2010graded}, can be applied in the context of multiparameter persistence.
+Via this approach, we obtain some initial bounds on the support of the Betti tables of a persistent homology module in terms of entrance grades of cells in the multiparameter filtration (Proposition \ref{prop:suppfreepresVq} and Remark \ref{rmk:free-bounds}).

-The key idea in the proof of this result is the introduction of the construction of the {\em Koszul complex} via mapping cones in the context of persistence (see Section \ref{sec:Koszul}).
-Using this inductive construction, we are able to compute Betti tables by looking at the space of parameters only locally and, more importantly, to disentangle the different parameters of the multifiltration: the Koszul complex at a fixed grade in an $n$-parameter space is determined by the Koszul complexes at nearby grades in a $(n-1)$-parameter space.
+Nevertheless, we can say more about the support of Betti tables of persistence if, instead of approaching the problem directly using a free resolution of the multiparameter persistence module, we use the \emph{Koszul complex} associated with the persistence module, a strategy already used in \cite{knudson2008refinement,lesnick2019computing,guidolin2023morse}.
+More specifically, our technique is based on the construction of the Koszul complex via mapping cones (Section \ref{sec:Koszul}).
+Using this inductive construction, we can compute Betti tables by looking at the space of parameters only locally and, more importantly, we can disentangle the different parameters of the multiparameter filtration: the Koszul complex at a fixed grade in an $n$-parameter space is determined by the Koszul complexes at nearby grades in an $(n-1)$-parameter space.
+This allows for explicit and direct proofs.
+As an advantage, we can identify obstructions to the vanishing of Betti tables of a persistence module, which may not be as clear using the more abstract approach via free resolutions, and get tighter bounds than directly using resolutions.